mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Bicycle: A pedal-powered bike.
 A bicycle moves at its operator’s speed +5.
 Any attack that hits a bicycle wrecks it, regardless of damage, and also inflicts damage on the cyclist.

 Classic Motorbike: A large touring motorcycle.
-If the cyclist is injured, they must succeed at a {Threshold} 13 Agility (Driving) test to avoid crashing.
+If the cyclist is injured, they must succeed at a {TN} 13 Agility (Driving) test to avoid crashing.

 Sports Bike: An agile motorcycle designed for speed over stability.
-If the cyclist is injured, they must succeed at a {Threshold} 13 Agility (Driving) test to avoid crashing.
+If the cyclist is injured, they must succeed at a {TN} 13 Agility (Driving) test to avoid crashing.

 Compact Car: A utilitarian vehicle that can seat five people, but uncomfortably.
 Some models are designed as low-end sports cars.
 In such cases, add +1 to the car’s Handling and Velocity modifiers, and +1 to the Resources difficulty to purchase it, but drop its capacity by 1 or 2, depending on the model.